jeremyash13/Obsidian_Vault/App Blocker/Features.md

 - auto detect all browsers on machine
 - walk user through installing the browser extension, 1 browser at a time.

+#### Support:
+- Allow a way to force end all blocks via a backdoor
+	- (? option 1) generate a unique password for each customer at account creation.
+Software will store a copy in the computer's registry (so it knows what password it will allow).
+Customer support can remote into user's computer and enter password to release blocks.
+Bundle some lightweight/portable (open source hopefully) remote access software with the app, so that browsers and websites being blocked wont get in the way of remoting in.

 #### Licensing:
-- $34.99 for a single lifetime license,  +$9.99 to extend the license to each additional device.
+- $29.99 for a single lifetime license,  +$9.99 to extend the license to each additional device.
 - app will run a separate service for monitoring license status (that way if the user attempts to block internet traffic to/from the app, the licensing can still be validated).
 - upon purchase, will be granted a serial # to enter into the software
 - licensing can be managed through website (adding new licenses, activating/deactivating serials tied to devices)